Lsyncd - Live Syncing (Mirror) Daemon

 Other synchronization tools

 DRBD operates on block device level.
 This makes it useful for synchronizing systems that are under heavy load.
-Lsyncd on the other hand does not require you to change block devices and/or mount points, allows you to change uid/gid of the transferred files, separates the receiver through the one-way nature of rsync.
+Lsyncd on the other hand does not require you to change block devices and/or mount points, allows you to change uid/gid of the transferred files, and separates the receiver through the one-way nature of rsync.
 DRBD is likely the better option if you are syncing databases.

 GlusterFS and BindFS use a FUSE-Filesystem to interject kernel/userspace filesystem events.